pyblish/pyblish.github.io/_posts/0000-01-02-mechanism.md

 ---

-# How it works
+# How It Works

-Being a plug-in driven framework means that everything it does is done by plug-ins and that the surrounding library simply finds and triggers them at the opportune time.
+Being a plug-in driven framework means that everything it does is done by plug-ins and that the surrounding library merely finds and triggers them at the opportune time.
 Let's have a look at how it does this.

 Plug-ins are categorised by four distinct processes.